SarahYLawrence/Bulldog_AI_vs_Human/README.md

 - If the player ends the turn, the accumulated turn score is added to their total score.
 - The first player to reach 104 points wins the game.

-The game implments diffrent bot stragies that humans can play agenst.
+The game implments diffrent bot strategies that can be played.

-## Bot Stratges
+### Bot Stratges
 - **HumanPlayer:**
 Objects in the HumanPlayer class will print the cumulative score earned so far in this turn, and ask the user to choose whether or not to end the turn.
 The object will use